Clamp Load Calculator

 Formulas for Clamp Load

-Use the simple model for quick field estimates.
-Switch to the detailed model when friction conditions are unusual, the joint is safety critical, or documentation must trace each assumption.
-Always keep units consistent when applying any formula.
+Use this estimate for quick field and planning work.
+When friction conditions are unusual, the joint is safety critical, or documentation must trace each assumption, move to a full bolted-joint analysis.
+Always keep units consistent and remember K is the single largest source of variability.

 What You Need to Use the Clamp Load Calculator

 A few key inputs ensure a solid estimate.
-Provide them once, and you can reuse them across options.
+Provide them once, and you can reuse them across scenarios.
 This also helps others check and repeat your result.

 The calculator handles broad ranges, but very small screws, very soft joint materials, or extreme temperatures may fall outside typical data.
-If your inputs produce unrealistic torque or stress, adjust assumptions or select a larger fastener.
+If your inputs produce an unrealistic clamp load, re-check the torque, diameter, and K values.
 When in doubt, test a sample joint and compare measured tension to the estimate.

 Using the Clamp Load Calculator: A Walkthrough

-2. Choose units for force, torque, and dimensions to match your drawing or tool.
+2. Enter the bolt diameter and select its unit (mm or in) to match your drawing or tool.

 Case Studies